 Assessment layers are created using one of the following methods:

-- Run an analysis tool from the Analysis drop-down menu on the Explore tab, and then reclassify the result layer using the classify function.
+- Run an analysis tool from the Analysis drop-down menu on the Explore tab, and reclassify the result layer using the classify function.

 - Reclassify any feature layer using the classify function.